lamps-wg/cmp-updates/draft-ietf-lamps-rfc6712bis.md

 that PKI messages could also be conveyed using file-, E-mail-, and HTTP-based transfer, but those were not specified in detail.

-The second version of the CMP specification {{RFC4210}} incorporated its own polling mechanism and thus the need for a transfer protocol providing this functionality vanished.
+Since the second version of the CMP specification {{RFC4210}} incorporated its own polling mechanism and thus the need for a transfer protocol providing this functionality vanished.
 The remaining features CMP requires from its transfer protocols are connection and error